STM Article 14: Full Time EDC Coordinator (Updated)

 Article 14 at Monday’s Special Town Meeting will ask voters to support funding increasing the hours of the part-time position of the Coordinator for the Economic Development Committee to become a full-time one.

-If approved, the Article would add $27,929 to the FY25 Town budget to cover the additional salary and benefits associated with the full time position.
+If approved, the Article would allocate $27,929 of the FY25 Town budget to cover the additional salary and benefits associated with the full time position for the second half of the year.
 Town officials advocate the short term costs is necessary for bringing down long term costs for Southborough home owners.

 In the Warrant, the Select Board pitches: